heng2j/Deep_Images_Hub/README.md

 * Open Images subset with Image-Level Labels (1.74 million images and 600 classes with hierarchies).
 [Source](https://storage.googleapis.com/openimages/web/factsfigures.html)

 * Dataset are stored in image source S3 bucket.
-An automated process will be copy the images from the source S3 bucket to Image Data Hub's bucket with preprocessings to simulate cloudsourced labled imges submissions.
+An automated process will be copy the images from the source S3 bucket to Image Data Hub's bucket with preprocessing to simulate crowdsourced labeledd images submissions.

 <hr/>